With more than thousand years of history and a fantastic riverside, Budapest is one of the most photogenic city in Europe. Especially at night!

 If you continue from here, you’ll have good views on Elizabeth Bridge.
 Be prepared that the trees are really working against the photographer here 🙂

-Gellért-hill – Looking south
+7. Gellért-hill – Looking at Liberty Bridge

-The other side of Gellért-hill is gorgeous too.
-There are two points from where you can see Liberty Bridge without any trees disturbing.
+Descending lower you’ll find 3 places from where you can see Liberty Bridge without any trees disturbing.

 There is another good spot, which is just next to the entrance of the Rock Chapel.